sifzerda/fmap/README.md

 - [ ] fill in About summary cards for each chapter
 - [ ] change bs-light gold boxes to 'custom light box' (pale yellow)
 - [ ] either move footnotes below thought section, or shift footnotes into tooltips which display on ft# hover
 - [ ] make sure contact page works.
-Can maybe use the same program as used to send demo bookings in next site
+Can maybe use the same program as used to send demo bookings in next.js site